Slavery in ancient Rome: Slaves in classical Roman religion

 Religious practices attest to the presence of slaves in Roman society from the earliest period.
 The Matralia was a women's festival held June 11 in connection with the goddess Mater Matuta, whose temple was among Rome's oldest.
 According to tradition, it was established in the sixth century BC by the slave-born king Servius Tullius.
 The observance featured the ceremonial beating of a slave girl by free women, who brought her into the temple and then drove her from it.
 Slave women were otherwise forbidden from participation.
 It has been conjectured that this scapegoat ritual reflected the wives' anxiety about the introduction of slave girls into the household as sexual usurpers.

 Another slaves' holiday (servorum dies festus) was held August 13 in honor of Servius Tullius himself.
 Like the Saturnalia, the holiday involved a role reversal: the matron of the household washed the heads of her slaves, as well as her own.
 Following the Matronalia on March 1, matrons gave slaves of their household a feast, a custom that also evokes Saturnalian role reversal.
 Each matron feasted her own slaves in her capacity as domina or slave mistress.
 Both Solinus and Macrobius see the feast as a way to manipulate obedience, indicating that physical compulsion was not the only technique for domination; social theory suggests that the communal meal also promotes household cohesion and norms by articulating the hierarchy through its temporary subversion.
-(Note: On social theory, Dolansky cites C. Grignon, "Commensality and Social Morphology: An Essay of Typology", in Food, Drink, and Identity, ed.P.
-Scholliers (Oxford 2001), pp. 23–33, and Seneca, Epistle 47.14.)
+(Note: On social theory, (Dolansky 2011) cites C. Grignon, "Commensality and Social Morphology: An Essay of Typology", in Food, Drink, and Identity, P. Scholliers, ed.
+(Oxford 2001), pp. 23–33, and Seneca, Epistle 47.14.)

 The temple of Feronia at Terracina in Latium was the site of special ceremonies pertaining to manumission.
 The goddess was identified with Libertas, the personification of liberty, and was a tutelary goddess of freedmen (dea libertorum).
 A stone at her temple was inscribed "let deserving slaves sit down so that they may stand up free."